 Can I be forced to attend work if vulnerable, or a danger to a vulnerable person?

-If you are pregnant, old, or suffer from a disability or ill-health which your employer already knows about, then we hope that your employer would be receptive to proposals for you to work remotely where possible, or to go on the government backed wage as someone who has been laid off, or is taking ‘furlough leave’ (see below).
+If you are pregnant, old, or suffer from a disability or ill-health which your employer already knows about, then It’s to be hoped that your employer would be receptive to proposals for you to work remotely where possible, or to go on the government Coronavirus Job Retention Scheme on temporary ‘furlough leave’ (whilst there is still time for new entrants to be admitted – see below).

 If you are living with someone in that category, but your employer is still forcing you to come to work, then your employer could be breaking the law.